Assumption

 The difference in these terms highlights the theological difference between Jesus’ entry into heaven and Mary’s.
 Jesus ascends or climbs up to heaven while Mary is assumed or taken up.
 Jesus enters by his own power while his Mother is taken up by the power of another.
 While this distinction is theologically significant, it’s worth bearing in mind that both are incredible and describe the two ways we know of that a human has entered heaven in bodily form.

-related topics: Ascension; exalt, exult, & extol; favor with God; raise up; Resurrection
+related topics: Ascensionexalt, exult, & extol; favor with God; raise up; Resurrection

-you also may like our study of Scripture & the Rosary (digital only)
+you also may like our two-part study of the psalms

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.